 Courses in the Master of Science in Criminology degree are taught in an accelerated eight-week format in which classes meet once per week in the evening.
 Full-time students in the graduate degree program will typically be enrolled in two classes during each eight-week session.
 This will enable full-time students who are making satisfactory progress to complete their degree in one calendar year.
-Students may choose to complete the degree at a Wolf a Chicity of Chi.
+Students may choose to complete the degree at a slower pace than this.